mkotsovoulou/ods6001a/assignments/assignment8/README.md

-# Programming Problem 8: Web Services
+# Programming Problem 8: Web Services and Pandas

 > The purpose of this assignment is to test your understanding and application of the concepts discussed up to **week 7**:
 >
 > - Call a web service
 > - Retrieve a JSON Object
 > - Load JSON into a Dictionary
 > - Parse Data
+> - Use Pandas Data Frames

 ## Specifications
 A company has created a webservice to expose its products, their prices and the number of items they have in stock.
 The API documentation of the webservice, can be found at: https://dummyjson.com/docs/products